Chairperson: Joseph P. Daniels, Ph.D.

 |Total Credit Hours||27|

 In addition to the bachelor's degree program outlined above, the Department of Economics offers a special five-year program enabling students to earn an undergraduate degree and a master of science in applied economics (MSAE) degree.
-For information, consult the Graduate School of Management section of the Graduate Bulletin or contact the Department of Economics at (414) 288-7377.
+For information, consult the Graduate School of Management bulletin or contact the Department of Economics at (414) 288-7377.